Lyrrad/multidrive/README.md

 ## Planned features
-Support for Amazon Cloud Drive and Dropbox is planned.
+Support for Dropbox is planned.
 Support for setting modification dates is planned for services that support it.
-It currently sets the modification date for Google Drive files.
+It currently sets the modification date for Google Drive files, though it has not been extensively tested.
-Support for handling quota errors.
+Support for handling quota errors and displaying remaining quota.
 When downloading/uploading folders, if overwrite is disabled, check to see if there are any file conflicts before starting operations
 Support keeping track of last modified time on platforms that support it (Supported for Google Drive, limited support on Amazon Cloud Drive and Microsoft OneDrive).
 Deal with Google's versions feature when overwriting files.